Enjoy Travel to Japan!

 Summary

-• Wasanbon is a traditional premium sugar from Kagawa with a refined sweetness
+• Wasanbon is a traditional premium sugar from Kagawa Prefecture, characterized by its refined sweetness

-• Used in both Japanese and Western sweets, Wasanbon dry confectionery is especially popular!
+• It is used in both Japanese and Western sweets, and Wasanbon higashi are especially popular!

-• In Kagawa, enjoy Wasanbon at Baikodo and Mitaniseito
+• In Kagawa you can enjoy Wasanbon at places like Baikodo and Mitani Seito

 Frequently Asked Questions

-Q: What are the differences between Wasanbon and regular sugar?
+Q: What is the difference between Wasanbon and regular sugar?

-A: Traditional Wasanbon dry confectionery and roll cakes, puddings are recommended!
+A: Traditional Wasanbon higashi, as well as roll cakes and puddings, are recommended!

 ※ The article content is based on information at the time of writing and may differ from the current situation.
 In addition, we do not guarantee the accuracy or completeness of the published content, please understand.